Cultural Sensitivity for Better Breastfeeding Outcomes

 My milk doesn’t look right; I’ve heard it can be dirty for the first couple of days.

-“A lack of education for mothers is the biggest challenge to reducing the racial breastfeeding disparity gap,” Stacy Davis, BA, IBCLC, the executive director of National Association of Professional and Peer Lactation Supporters of Color shared with the NICHQ-led New York State Breastfeeding Quality Improvement in Hospitals (BQIH) Collaborative.
+“A lack of education for mothers is the biggest challenge to reducing the racial breastfeeding disparity gap,” Stacy Davis, BA, IBCLC, executive director of National Association of Professional and Peer Lactation Supporters of Color, shared with the NICHQ-led New York State Breastfeeding Quality Improvement in Hospitals (BQIH) Collaborative.
 “To change this, we need to provide educational and support services and resources that meet the social, cultural and linguistic needs of each family.”

 There is a balance between respecting cultural beliefs while educating and supporting families to consider evidence based best practices.
 This balance is difficult but essential to master.
 It relies on forming relationships, slowing down the conversations to uncover the beliefs and circumstances unique to each mother, and utilizing a series of small steps of change to uncover what might be possible.

 To help hospital staff manage this balancing act, we’ve compiled a list of best practices from Davis, who possesses 17 years of community-based health experience.

 Above all else, empower mothers and birthing people.
 Mothers want to do what’s best for their babies.
 But for mothers with limited lactation education and experience, this desire can make them vulnerable to a lack of self-efficacy; trusting a long-standing cultural tradition or the experience of their peers makes more sense than trusting their bodies’ abilities to produce milk.
 Empower each mother by:

 - Describing the specific and important impact of her milk: explain that she is the only person who can provide this milk for her baby, milk that is specifically made to keep her baby healthy.